Sharon Alberson, Music Director

 Dane C.T.
 Leasure, Theatre Instructor

 Dane C.T.
 Leasure is a graduate of Mary Baldwin College's Shakespeare and Performance program.
 He holds an MFA.
 He has acted and directed around northeast Ohio and central Virginia.
 He has worked on and offstage at Weathervane performing in Joseph... and The Sum of Us, and for education teaching classes onsite and for the Akron After School program.
 He is the Producing Artistic Director of Rubber City Shakespeare Company.
 Dane is an associate member of the Stage Directors and Choreographers Society and an Actor/Combatant with the Society of American Fight Directors.

 Lisa Mansfield holds a bachelor of arts in secondary education with concentrations in English and history from The University of Akron.
 With stage credits in both high school and college, she has been working for Weathervane Playhouse since 2006 as its Patron Services Manager as well as serving on the education staff.
 For two summers, she supervised Weathervane's Neighborhood Playhouse Program, an off-site educational-outreach program in partnership with the city of Akron and Akron Public Schools.

-Marissa Montigney, a member of Actors Equity Association, studied Musical Theatre in the BFA program at Kent State University, and comes to Weathervane after six years of working for Walt Disney World She teaches for Weathervane's partnership program with the Cleveland Clinic, "Spotlight on Learning" and for Weathervane's Akron After School classes as well as on-site.
+Marissa Montigney, a member of Actors Equity Association, studied Musical Theatre in the BFA program at Kent State University, and comes to Weathervane after six years of working for Walt Disney World She teaches for Weathervane's partnership program with Cleveland Clinic's "Spotlight on Learning" Program and Weathervane's Akron After School classes as well Choreographing for productions, teaching private acting lessons and Musical Theatre classes on-site!